Privacy Policy

 We do not sell our customer lists or individual customer information.
 We will only share your personal information with third parties as outlined in our privacy notices.
 From time-to-time, we provide your information to nonaffiliated third-party service providers (i.e., subcontractors) to perform services for or functions on our behalf, to effect, administer, or enforce transactions necessary for the proper administration of an Account or as otherwise authorized by you.

-We may also exchange information with reference sources or reporting agencies for risk management and verification, in order to maximize the accuracy and security of your personal information.
+We may also exchange information with reference sources or reporting agencies for risk management and verification, to maximize the accuracy and security of your personal information.
 We only use and share information needed to service your account or protect against fraud, unless we are required to do so by law.

 If you have an Account and are receiving Services from us, you may authorize other individuals to access your information or make changes to your Account (such as a spouse, dependent, or legal representative).
 You are responsible for your authorized user’s transactions.
 Your authorized users will have access to the Account balance if they are authenticated by our system.
 It is your responsibility to keep your authorizations up to date and accurate.
 You will be able to see all activities conducted by an authorized user.

-Rights and Choices
+Consumer Rights and Choices

 You may have rights such as the right to know, access, and/or delete your information.
 These rights may differ depending on your State of residency or the source of the information, or the type of Services or Account you have.
 You can submit a request regarding your personal information through our Privacy portal, located here - Data Subject Access Requests.
-If you are a Further by HealthEquity teammate, you can submit requests regarding your personal information through our Privacy portal, located here – Teammate Data Subject Access Requests.
+If you are a HealthEquity teammate, you can submit requests regarding your personal information through our Privacy portal, located here – Teammate Data Subject Access Requests.

 You may also submit your requests to [email protected] .
-Please note, there may be situations where we cannot grant your request, for example, if you ask us to delete your data that is governed by a Federal privacy regulation that is exempted from your state privacy law, or where Further by HealthEquity is legally obligated to keep a record of our interactions with you to comply with law.
+Please note, there may be situations where we cannot grant your request, for example, if you ask us to delete your data that is governed by a Federal privacy regulation that is exempted from your state privacy law, or where HealthEquity is legally obligated to keep a record of our interactions with you to comply with law.
 We may also decline your request in order to maintain our legitimate use of data for anti-fraud and security purposes, such as when you request deletion of an account that is being investigated for security concerns.
 Other reasons your privacy request may be denied are if it jeopardizes the privacy of others, is frivolous or vexatious, or would require disproportionate effort.

 Electronic and Online Communications